 HEALTHY, EASY AND BUDGET-FRIENDLY

 You’ll love this vegetarian cabbage soup, it costs about $1 per portion per portions, it’s packed with vegetables and it’s on the table in no time!

 YES.
 Cabbage is part of the cruciferous vegetable family and has an outstanding nutritional profile.
 It’s particularly high in fiber, vitamins, and antioxidants.
 Also, cabbage is extremely low on calories and carbs: according to the USDA National Nutrient Database, 1 half cup of shredded cooked cabbage (75 grams) contains 17 calories and 4 grams of carbohydrate.

 However, despite its low calorie/carb content, this cabbage soup is healthy because it is loaded with vegetables and nutrients and you’ll get your 5-a-day all in one big bowl of warming soup!

 TEXTURE: both cauliflower and tomatoes make this soup richer.
 Plus, if you whiz up the soup just a little bit using a blender stick, or transferring some into a blender then add it back, the soup will get a thicker texture.
 You can swap cauliflower for a medium-sized potato, they both make the soup thicker.
-However, you can skip both if you whish.
+Skip both if you wish.

-FLAVOR: start cooking slowly plenty of diced carrots, celery, onion and garlic in a bit of olive oil.
+FLAVOR: start cooking slowly plenty of diced carrots, celery, onion, and garlic in a bit of olive oil.
 In Italy, this is called “soffritto” and creates a flavorsome base for basically any savory dish.
 To create a more complex flavor, add to this vegetable base the spices and the bay leaves, and don’t forget the chili flakes, they make a huge difference!